dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 When accessing the database within the given scope function, any [Table](/docs/Table/Table)-based operation will execute within the current transaction.

-*NOTE: As of v1.4.0+, the scope function will always be executed asynchronically.
-In previous versions, the scope function could be executed either directly (synchronically) or asynchronically depending on whether the database was ready, or if a parent transaction was locked.
+*NOTE: As of v1.4.0+, the scope function will always be executed asynchronously.
+In previous versions, the scope function could be executed either directly (synchronically) or asynchronously depending on whether the database was ready, or if a parent transaction was locked.
 See [Issue #268](https://github.com/dexie/Dexie.js/issues/268)*.

 ### Transaction Scope